 "We kept the essence of the house while adding a contemporary tone through a careful mix of classic and modern styles."

 To give the space a contemporary feel and somewhat lighten the weight of history, Les Ensembliers provided a counterbalance to the overabundance of tropical colours that define traditional Palm Beach interior design.

-This dominant monochrome canvas made it possible to hightlight certain furniture pieces and contemporary artworks and bring a touch of modernity into a classic environment.
+This dominant monochrome canvas made it possible to highlight certain furniture pieces and contemporary artworks and bring a touch of modernity into a classic environment.

-"If you want a house that smell holiday all the time, bring the Palm Beach style inside!"
+"If you want a house that smells like a holiday all the time, bring the Palm Beach style inside!"

 The exterior features the same elegant lines, combing an imposing stone table

 Les Ensembliers carried the palette - crisps neutrals brightened by bursts of terracotta, coral, and plum - throughout the

 entire home and repeated patterns and furniture silhouettes from room to room to create a unified aesthetic.

 The Palm Beach style makes you escape from the ordinary and create set-ups from another world!